|

 The example above will display a list of printer locations and then printers should be

 connected based on the selected location.
-Expanded a bit, the above example would look
+Expanded a bit, the above could look

 like this: